project44/manifest/.github/CONTRIBUTING.md

 3. Install dependencies by running `yarn` in the project root
 4. Build the code with `yarn build`
 5. Write your code
-6. Start storybook dev environment `yarn dev`
-7. Ensure code is tested and tests pass with `yarn test`
+6. Ensure code is tested and tests pass with `yarn test`
-8. Ensure your code passes formatting rules with `yarn format`
+7. Ensure your code passes formatting rules with `yarn format`
-9. Lint your code with `yarn lint`
+8. Lint your code with `yarn lint`
-10. Check your typescript types with `yarn typecheck`
+9. Check your typescript types with `yarn typecheck`
-11. Generate a changeset with `yarn changeset`
+10. Generate a changeset with `yarn changeset`
-12. Profit
+11. Profit

 ## Commit Conventions